Ada-Developers-Academy/html-css-workshop/decks/html-setup.md

 By the end of this module, students will be able to...

+- Use developer tools to inspect HTML
 - Set up an HTML document and view it in the browser
-- Use developer tools to inspect HTML
-- Differentiate between the `<head>` and `<body>` of an HTML document
-- Define key terms related to HTML
+- Describe the web development workflow

 ---